silvenon/fb-feed-limiter/readme.md

 Have you ever lost 4 hours scrolling through your Facebook news feed? :clock4: There's a reason they call it *infinite* scroll.

-This magnificent Chrome extension limits it to 10 items, which is something you secretly always wanted.
+This magnificent Chrome extension limits it to roughly a dozen items, which is something you secretly always wanted.
 This only limits the **news** feed, not the feed of a specific profile or a custom feed.

-This extension consists of 5 lines of CSS based on the current markup on Facebook, which will occasionally change, but I'll do my best to catch up with the changes.

-If there's a more stable way to achieve this, please let me know.
+It's just a few lines of CSS.
+Facebook will desperately try to load new content when you reach the last one, but it won't be able to show it :smiling_imp:

+## TODO

+  - reliably show a fixed number of items (currently the number varies)

 ## License